Skip to main content

 How do you make speculoos biscuits?

 The recipe for speculoos biscuits is pretty similar to any classic biscuit recipe, just with different spices.
 You won’t need any eggs or egg substitutes because you’re aiming for more of a thin crispy biscuit than a risen chewy cookie.
+Just add the spices in with your flour and sugar and make the biscuits as normal.

 What other recipes can you use speculoos in?